Champion Access to Care For All

 Policy Progress

 • The HEARTS Act, which aims to educate the public about cardiomyopathy and support the placement of AEDs in schools, was signed into law in December 2024.
-In Florida and North Dakota, bills expanding CPR training and AED access are awaiting signatures from their governors.
+The ACC continues to advocate for full funding of this legislation in fiscal year 2026.